jinkezhao/171project/README.md

 v2 file is our front-end work -> in order to run it, you first need to download flask in your environment.

 .ipynb file contains all our work including data cleaning, encoding, data visualizing, training data, build model, and compare model.

+Here is the link for our demo: https://www.youtube.com/watch?v=bd_OC5cp8DA